 Although Oakwood in Pembrokeshire, West Wales, caters for all ages (it has the biggest sky swing in the UK), the big pull is Dahland, inspired by the works of Roald Dahl.
 With Dahl-themed rides, shows and attractions, it features all Dahl-lovers’ favourite characters.
 You never know, it might just help you turn a reluctant reader into a bookworm.

 If you need a manageably-sized park with enough gentle rides and some static fun, Drayton Manor Theme Park is for you.
 Thomas Land will be fun even for toddlers unfamiliar with the children’s favourite, and if the rides get a bit overwhelming, they can take time out visiting the zoo, set in unexpectedly soothing gardens.

 A busy day out for young families, Pickie Fun Park in Bangor, Northern Ireland—once famed for its freezing swimming pool—has plenty to amuse both little ones and older kids.
 The pool is long gone, but there’s still lots of watery fun, with Disco Ducks, water walkers, splash pads and pedalo swans.
 Back on dry land there’s a narrow-gauge railway, 18-hole mini golf and children’s race karts.

 Chessington World of Adventures is much more than just a series of rides.
 With its Sea Life centre, zoo, Pandamonium shows and Go Ape, you can have a satisfying day out without ever queuing for a ride.
-If rides are your thing, though, pre-schoolers will enjoy journeying through the deep, dark wood on the Gruffalo River Ride (new this year).
+If rides are your thing, though, pre-schoolers will enjoy journeying through the deep, dark wood on the Gruffalo River Ride.